 The SEA Directive also requires consideration of the likely evolution of the area without implementation of the plan or programme.
-However, it is important to note that this situation would not result in a policy vacuum as the site is allocated within the draft South Downs Local Plan policy SD56 which sets out an extensive set of criteria that must be met before permission is granted for a development.
+However, it is important to note that this situation would not result in a complete policy vacuum as the site is allocated in the South Downs Local Plan.
+Policy SD56 is a high level policy, which sets out an extensive set of criteria with which any development proposal would need to comply in order to granted panning permission.

 The collection of baseline information is grouped by topic and is closely linked to that collected and included in the South Downs Local Plan SA.
-Each topic follows a similar structure, starting with the policy context and then a summary of key baseline information.
+Each topic follows a similar structure, starting with a brief overview of the planning policy context set out in the NPPF, a list of the key and relevant South Downs Local Plan policies and then a summary of key baseline information.
 Following this are the key sustainability issues and likely evolution without the AAP.
 Finally gaps in the current evidence base are identified along with source of potential further information.